Universal Meals

 - Continuing to comply with all federal requirements for the NSLP and SBP including, but not limited to, collection of meal applications in nonprovision sites.

-- Requiring high-poverty schools to participate in a federal provision such as Community Eligibility or Provision 2.
+- Requiring schools with an identified student percentage of 40% or greater to participate in a federal provision such as the Community Eligibility Provision or Provision 2.

-- Providing the state meal reimbursement for the California Universal Meal Program to schools that are approved sponsors of both the NSLP and SBP.
+- Providing the state meal reimbursement for the California Universal Meals Program to public school districts, county offices of education, and charter schools that are approved sponsors of both the NSLP and SBP.
 The state will provide supplemental reimbursement through Proposition 98 funding to cover the difference between the federal free meal reimbursement rate and the reduced-price and paid reimbursement rates.

 Budget Information on Universal Meals